vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 ### The End of Moore's Law

-I dare you to find a computer architecture paper that doesn't begin with the platitude: "Due to the end of Moore's Law...".
+I challenge you to find a computer architecture paper that doesn't begin with the platitude: "Due to the end of Moore's Law...".
 Consider this language from a Groq Whitepaper: ["What is a Language Processing Unit?"](https://groq.sa/wp-content/uploads/2024/07/GroqThoughts_WhatIsALPU-vF.pdf).

 > For decades computer software was the beneficiary of Moore’s law, Gordon Moore’s self-fulfilling 1965 prophecy that the processing power of a chip would double roughly every two years while keeping costs steady.